lc-acm/graphics-book-like-material/00-geometry-review.md

 The final kind of transformation we'll consider is a scaling.
 To think about scaling, we'll need to abandon our thinking about points and start to consider shapes.
 Consider a polygon with three vertices (a triangle).
 The vertices are at points (x1,y1), (x2,y2), and (x3,y3).
 We want to scale this polygon by a factor of *k*.
 What we do is multiply each coordinate by *k*, to find the new coordinates: (k * x1, k * y1), (k * x2, k * y2), and (k * x3, k * y3)

 ![0-12-scale]()

+## Lab 0: Point on a circle.

+You have a point at position (x,y).
+First, calculate the radius of the circle that point lies on.

+Next, think about what transformations you would need to do, in order to make the point propagate around the circle.

+Write down some pseudocode that you think will make your point go around the circle.
+Be as pedantic as you want.
+Assume that you have the functions `translate(point)`, `rotate(point)`, and `scale(point)`.
+Remember that you have to bring an object to the center before you can rotate it